AbdallahAhmadd/Last-Of-Us-Game/README.md

 Welcome to "The Last of Us: Legacy," a console-based game developed as part of the Programming II course at the German University in Cairo.
 This game incorporates advanced object-oriented programming concepts and game engine logic to provide an engaging gameplay experience.

+## Videos

+The below videos shows the gameplay of both winning and losing scenarios

 [![Gameplay Video](https://img.youtube.com/vi/eQKofoA7wb4/0.jpg)](https://youtu.be/eQKofoA7wb4)
 [![Gameplay Video](https://img.youtube.com/vi/nwhym0cbLqM/0.jpg)](https://youtu.be/nwhym0cbLqM)